eclipse-langium/langium/packages/langium/README.md

  - Syntax (parser rules)
  - Abstract syntax tree (AST)

-The grammar declaration language of Langium is very similar to [Xtext](https://www.eclipse.org/Xtext/documentation/301_grammarlanguage.html).
-Please follow the Xtext documentation to learn how to use this language.
+Please follow the [Langium documentation](https://langium.org/docs/grammar-language/) to learn how to use this language.

-Langium features a command line interface ([langium-cli](https://www.npmjs.com/package/langium-cli)) that reads a grammar declaration and generates a parser, TypeScript type declarations for the AST and more.
+Langium features a command line interface ([langium-cli](https://www.npmjs.com/package/langium-cli)) that reads a grammar declaration and generates TypeScript type declarations for the AST and more.

 Integration with the Language Server Protocol (LSP) is done with [vscode-languageserver](https://www.npmjs.com/package/vscode-languageserver).
 You have full access to the LSP API in Langium, so you can register additional message handlers or extend the protocol in a breeze.